Skip to main content

 • Link to the preview image

-• Author's name, links to their avatar and channel, as well as the number of subscribers
+• Author's name, links to their avatar and channel, and subscriber count

 • List of tags